-By deploying a WAF in front of a web application, a shield is placed between the web application and the internet.
+By deploying a WAF in front of a web application, a shield is placed between the web application and the Internet.
 While a proxy server protects a client machine’s identity by using an intermediary, a WAF is a type of reverse-proxy, protecting the server from exposure by having clients pass through the WAF before reaching the server.

 A WAF operates through a set of rules often called policies.
 These policies aim to protect against vulnerabilities in the application by filtering out malicious traffic.
 The value of a WAF comes in part from the speed and ease with which policy modification can be implemented, allowing for faster response to varying attack vectors; during a DDoS attack, rate limiting can be quickly implemented by modifying WAF policies.

-A WAF can be implemented one of three different ways, each with it’s own benefits and shortcomings:
+A WAF can be implemented one of three different ways, each with its own benefits and shortcomings:

 About DDoS attacks